dbmcclain/Astronomy/README.md

 ```
 ---
 ## Accurate Precession
 Accurate Precession between any two epochs - uses IAU Long-Term Ecliptic and Equatorial polar precession models.
-Adopted from the IAU/SOFA C routines in the 2023 release.
+Adopted from the IAU/SOFA C routines from their 2023 release.

 ---
 So, what exactly is "accurate" precession?